Organic gardening is something that many families want to do but simply never actually try to accomplish.

 Your compost pile should contain green plants and dry plant materials.Green plant material comprises leaves, weeds, grass clippings, vegetable waste, and leaves.
 Dried plant material consists of sawdust, cardboard, cardboard, straw, and dried and cut-up woody material.
 Avoid using ashes, meat, charcoal and diseased plants in your compost.

 The best option available to water your organic garden are soaker hoses.

-A great way to obtain fertilizer for your garden is by creating compost of your own compost.
-You can do this easily by creating a worm composting bin.
-Red wiggler worms, soil, kitchen scraps and shredded newspaper will be a good base for your compost bin.
+A terrific way to fertilize your plants in the garden is by making your own compost.
+An interesting way you can do this is by starting a worm compost bin.
+Red worms, some dirt, kitchen scraps and newspaper shreds in a bin will get you started.